Kubernetes 1.26: Job Tracking, to Support Massively Parallel Batch Workloads, Is Generally Available

 - The garbage collector removing terminated Pods when they reach a threshold.

-- The Kubernetes scheduler preempting a Pod to accomodate higher priority Pods.
+- The Kubernetes scheduler preempting a Pod to accommodate higher priority Pods.

 - The taint manager evicting a Pod that doesn't tolerate a